andre-maree/Microflow/README.md

    - **StepNumber**: Used internally by Microflow, but is also settable, must be unique
    - **StepId**: String can be set and used as a key or part of a key in the worker micro-service that is being called, must be unique
    - **CalloutUrl**: Worker micro-service http end-point, or another Microflow workflow`s start endpoint, that is called by Microflow
-   - **CallbackAction**: When this is set Microflow will create a callback webhook and wait for this to be called, and when not set, Microflow will not create and wait for a callback, but will log the http response, and continue to the next step
+   - **WebhookAction**: When this is set Microflow will create a webhook and wait for this to be called, and when not set, Microflow will not create and wait for a webhook callback, but will log the http response, and continue to the next step
    - **AsynchronousPollingEnabled**: set this to true and the step will poll for completion before moving on/embed other Microflow workflows and wait for them; or set it to false for fire and forget/call another Microflow workflow and continue immediately with the next step, no waiting for completion
-   - **StopOnActionFailed**: If there is any type of failure for callouts or callbacks, including timeouts, and any non-success http responses, this will stop all execution if true, and log and continue to the next step if it is false
+   - **StopOnActionFailed**: If there is any type of failure for callouts or webhooks, including timeouts, and any non-success http responses, this will stop all execution if true, and log and continue to the next step if it is false
    - **IsHttpGet**: Http post to micro-service endpoint if false
    - **CalloutTimeoutSeconds**: This is for how long to wait for the http callout, no cloud costs are incurred during the wait
-   - **CallbackTimeoutSeconds**: This is for how long an action callback will wait, it can be set for any time span and no cloud costs are incurred during the wait
+   - **WebhookTimeoutSeconds**: This is for how long a webhook will wait, it can be set for any time span and no cloud costs are incurred during the wait
    - **ScaleGroupId**: This is used to identify steps that are in a scale group, the maximum concurrent instances per scale group is looked up and used to throttle the concurrent step instance count in the scale group, call the Microwflow Api "api/ScaleGroup/{scaleGroupId}/{maxInstanceCount}" to set the maximum number of concurrent step instances for the scale group
    - **SubSteps**: These are the sub steps that are dependent on this step
    - **RetryOptions**: Set this to do retries for the micro-service end-point call

 ## JSON Workflow Example:
 This simple workflow contains 1 parent step (StepId 1) with 2 sub steps (StepId 2 and StepId 3), and each sub step has 1 common sub step (StepId 4).
 This is the same structure as the included test Tests.CreateTestWorkflow_SimpleSteps().
-StepId 1 has a callback action set, and StepId 3 has a retry set.
+StepId 1 has a webhook action set, and StepId 3 has a retry set.
 There is 1 merge field set and is used as a default callout URL.
 ```
 {
   "WorkflowName": "MicroflowTest",